 - 1. Voter Mailings: In addition to the County Voter Information Guide (CVIG) and the delivery of vote-by-mail ballots, the County will send out a minimum of two mailings to each voter for the purpose of informing voters of the upcoming election and promoting the toll-free voter assistance hotline.
-The mailings are scheduled for the first week of December 2019 and the first week of January 2020. - 2.
+The mailings are tentatively scheduled (based on the recommended dates by the Secretary of State) for the first week of December 2019 and the first week of January 2020. - 2.
 Postcard for Accessible Ballot: All registered voters will receive a postage-paid postcard with their County Voter Information Guide (CVIG) with instructions to request materials in languages other than English and/or request a VBM ballot in an accessible format.
-Instructions on how to request access for the Remote Accessible Vote-by-Mail (RAVBM) will be included in the County Voter Information Guide.

-- 3. Language Minority Voters: The County will identify language minority voters through the language preference selection on the voter registration form, direct contact by voters as a result of our media campaign and work with the community and the returned postage-paid postcards from the County Voter Information Guide. - 4.
+Instructions on how to request access for the Remote Accessible Vote-by-Mail (RAVBM) will be included in the County Voter Information Guide. - 3.
+Language Minority Voters: The County will identify language minority voters through the language preference selection on the voter registration form, direct contact by voters as a result of our media campaign and work with the community and the returned postage-paid postcards from the County Voter Information Guide. - 4.
 Toll-Free Phone Language Service: Toll-Free Phone Access is offered for support during all business hours.
 Staff is available to assist callers in the federally required language (Spanish) and some of the other required languages.
-The County will provide a language service during the month before Election Day to provide assistance to voters in the other required languages.
+The County will provide a language service during the month before Election Day to provide assistance to voters in the other required California Elections Code Section 14201 languages.